 Padre Island National Seashore

-Catch a great view of the stars from The Night Sky Observatory – its fence-looking structure on the north side of the Malaquite Visitor Center parking lot was designed to block most of the wind and provide a darker setting for stargazing.
+Catch a great view of the stars from The Night Sky Observatory at Padre Island National Seashore.
+Its fence-looking structure on the north side of the Malaquite Visitor Center parking lot was designed to block most of the wind and provide a darker setting for stargazing.
 You can also view the stars from along the beach where artificial light is limited and from the boardwalk, which leads out to the beach.

 Texas State Parks

-It’s true what they say about the stars in Texas: they really are big and bright, and we have the right sky to prove it.
 Texas is known for its state parks with wide open spaces that are isolated from urban areas, and stargazers can get away from the city lights and enjoy some of the best night sky views around.
 Mustang Island State Park and Goose Island State Park are two local parks that regularly host stargazing events to educate the public about the importance of preserving night skies that make viewing of constellations, planets, stars, satellites, and other objects possible.
 Both of these parks have excellent dark, clear skies and open areas for prime stargazing results.
-Check out Mustang Island State Park and Goose Island State Park websites for more information on events.
+Check out Mustang Island State Park's website and Goose Island State Park's website for more information on events.

 • Allow your eyes 20 minutes to adjust to get the best views of stars and moonlight.